 - Introduce new products slowly

-- Adjust your routine based on how your skin reacts
+- Adjust your routine based on your skin’s response

 - Focus on consistency rather than complexity